restarian/brace_document/README.md

 **License: MIT**

 **Bonuses:**
-* Tested in Ubuntu 16.04 and Windows 10
 * Integrates git repository information
 * Idempotent javascript runs as a command from anywhere on the system or locally as a nodejs script
 * Document pages are valid markdown documents before and after mutation